Uber Has Been a Big Disappointment Since its Hyped IPO. But that Doesn’t Mean It’s a Bad Stock.

 I hope you listened.
 We’re not ones to say we told you so, but…

-So, yeah, it makes sense that a company with slow sales growth and that’s nowhere near profitability is being knocked from its overly lofty perch.
-Even after losing roughly a quarter of its IPO value, Uber still has a market cap of $54 billion.
+So, yeah, it makes sense that a company with heavy losses and a potentially messy lockup expiration is being knocked from its overly lofty perch.
+Even after losing more than a third of its IPO value, Uber still has a market cap of $46 billion.

 Right now, the narrative on Uber stock is quite negative, and investors are jumping ship.
-It could get worse before it gets better: The chart is showing no firm support level, and lockup expiration – that is, the date when insiders are eligible to sell their shares of Uber stock – isn’t for another two months, on Nov.
-6. We didn’t recommend buying the UBER IPO, and we don’t recommend trying to catch the falling knife now.
+It could get worse before it gets better: The chart is showing no firm support level, and the lockup expiration is likely to put an even bigger dent in the stock.
+We didn’t recommend buying the UBER IPO, and we don’t recommend trying to catch the falling knife now.

 But that doesn’t mean Uber is doomed to become a bad long-term investment.